vsm688/Algorithm_Visualization/README.md

 # Algorithm_Visualization
 This was my first project and also me learning how to use github!
+It is a program which aids in visulization of 3 simple sorting algorithms that I learnt in my first year of Computer Science (bubble sort, selection sort, insertion sort).
 I also learnt how to implement multithreading which prevented alot of crashing/freezing in my program!

 Skills/Concecpts used:
 - Object oriented programming with Python